FoalTS/foal/docs/api/password/api/index.md

 ### isCommon

-Test if the given password is part of the 10k most common passwords.
+Test if a password belongs to a list of 10k common passwords.

 ```typescript
 function isCommon(password: string): Promise<boolean>;